dodyg/practical-aspnetcore/README.md

 * [aspnetcore entropy](https://github.com/aspnet/entropy)

   "This repo is a chaotic experimental playground for new features and ideas.
 Check here for small and simple samples for individual features."

+# Contributor Guidelines

+- Put all the code inside Program.cs.
+It makes it easier for casual users to read the code online and learn something.
+Sometimes it is too cumbersome to chase down types using browser.
+- Keep your sample very simple and specific.
+Try to minimise the amount of concept that people need to know in order to understand your code.